 Why did OSSE develop the new DC School Report Card?

 We frequently hear from families and community members that they are looking for accessible and transparent information about all public schools in the District of Columbia, both DC Public Schools and public charter schools.
-For the first time, the DC School Report Card provides that information.
+The DC School Report Card is the first and only source of all comparable school information in the District.
 DC, along with all other states, is required to create annual school report cards under the federal Every Student Succeeds Act (ESSA).
 OSSE worked with school leaders, families, advocates, content experts, and members of the community to design a DC School Report Card that meets the federal requirements and also provides families with transparent, accessible information they want to know about our public schools.
 We know that this information can be a powerful tool for advocating for your school and understanding more about how your school is doing.

 How was the DC School Report Card developed?

 OSSE makes updates to the DC School Report Card on an annual basis by working with the community to create a tool that allowed transparent access to data.
 Since development began in 2017, we have heard more than 4,000 responses from parents and families, school leaders, and community members to determine what data to include in the DC School Report Card, and how to make the report card as user-friendly as possible.
 We remain committed to serving the needs of students and families, to ultimately provide them with easy access to easy-to-understand data that both addresses their needs and also meets the federal requirements mandated by ESSA.

 Accessing the DC School Report Card

 How many people are using the DC School Report Card?